 To schedule your initial consultation with Dr. John Zhang, click the icon below – or – call 917.525.5496.

 Everyone deserves the right to have a family of their own – regardless of sexual orientation.
-We offer cutting-edge fertility treatment options for LGBTQ couples – with no judgment.
-For over a decade, same sex couples have found renewed faith in realizing their dream of becoming parents to children of their own at New Hope Fertility Center.
+Dr. John Zhang offers cutting-edge fertility treatment options for LGBTQ couples – with no judgment.
+For over a decade, same sex couples have found renewed faith in realizing their dream of becoming parents to children of their own with the help of Dr. Zhang – founder of New Hope Fertility Center.

 Gestational Surrogacy – using donor eggs to be fertilized with the sperm from one of the partners